 Being in counselling is not always easy as it may involve connecting with difficult emotions and experiences.
 It is a process whereby you get help finding your own solutions and sometimes the answers are not immediately obvious which can be frustrating at times.
-However, these struggles can be a crucial and necessary step in helping you find a way through what you want to change and ultimately feeling better.
+However, these struggles can be a crucial steps on the journey of finding what you need in yourself in order to change, and ultimately feeling better.
 Counselling and psychotherapy sessions often give clients food for thought between sessions and this is part of the healing process.
 Many clients who have found counselling and psychotherapy useful and may have made important changes in their lives as a result would tell you that while it may not have been easy, both the effort and the cost was well worth it.

 Research indicates that there are two very important factors in whether someone benefits from counselling and psychotherapy – the client’s motivation to try and deal with what is going on for them, and what is known as the ‘therapeutic fit’ between the client and the therapist – whether the two seem to ‘click’ together so the client feels understood and supported, and the two feel they have a good chance to make progress together in a way which will help the client get what they want out of therapy.
 This is part of the reason I have a reduced-fee initial session with each client, costing £20, as this gives us a chance to think about these things and see what might be most helpful to you going forward.